Completed

 A vague story needs a solid performance to carry it, and I'm happy to say both Lee Jae Bin and Jang Woo Young delivered.
 I did find some moments in Jae Bin’s acting a bit tense, but nothing too distracting.
 Jang Woo Young simply ate the role, there is nothing to improve in my eyes, nothing to correct.

 For a short, rather low budget drama, the production value was great.
-Loved the use of dim light, low the rather dark and grimm setting, perfectly capturing the somber reality the characters were living in.
+Loved the use of dim light, loved the rather dark and grimm setting, perfectly capturing the somber reality the characters were living in.

 We also need to talk about the intro, because this is easily the best intro we have gotten from any k-bl ever.
 Perfection does not even capture how perfect it was - from the style to the music.
 Then, it should not be that surprising, the whole soundtrack was great.